ubercj/four-twenty-seven/README.md

 Overall, I was pleasantly surprised with how easy it was to use my framework.
 It was easy to layer on new styles on top of the framework stylesheet.
 There were a few "feature" that I was really missing from my framework, though - in particular classes to allow you to easily hide/display elements based on the screen size.
 Partly because of this, I ended up having to create some pretty elaborate media queries.
 I also could have included some more basic styling for common elements like links and buttons.

 Ultimately, I wasn't setting out to recreate Bootstrap or anything, so I'm satisfied with what I came up with.
-Creating the layout was _a lot_ faster with the framework.
+Creating the layout was _a lot_ faster with the framework, especially the responsive elements and multiple layouts for different screen sizes!
 And I still stand by the decision to make it fairly barebones so it can be customized easily.

 ### Photo Credits